fandywang/mltk/README.md

-## MLTK
+### MLTK
 =============

-MLTK -- the Machine Learning Toolkit -- is a suite of C++ open source in Machine Learning.
+MLTK -- the Machine Learning Toolkit -- is a suite of open source C++ modules supporting research and development in Machine Learning.

-## Copyright and license
+### Copyright and license
 ========

 Copyright (C) 2013 MLTK Project